dallasread/Instagive.io/_posts/rdr/2014/04/2014-04-09-heartbleed.md

 Unfortunately, this issue has to be dealt with by server maintainers.
 As far as Instagive.io goes, we've done our due diligence.

-In general, the surest way to protect yourself is to change your passwords regularly (for all websites).
+In general, the surest way to protect yourself is to change your passwords immediately and regularly (for all websites).